 The quality policy established by the top management is available in the Quality Manual, as well as the roles and names of those bodies and individuals responsible for the QMS.
-An organisational chart of PTM showing all the bodies responsible for the QMS is presented in Appendix 1, while a flowchart relating to development of QMS is presented in Appendix 2.
+An organisational chart of PTM showing all the bodies responsible for the QMS is presented in Fig. 1, while a schematic presentation on the interrelations between these bodies is presented in Fig 2.